This year, Giving Tuesday is sponsored by:

 The ISOM program is a global tool with growing demand.
-We get requests weekly from impoverished, oppressed, or even persecuted people that are many times begging for Bible training, but have no other options or way of getting finances.
-We supply everything we can, but the hunger and desperation for ministry training is only growing.
+We get requests weekly from impoverished, oppressed, or even persecuted people that are many times begging for Bible training but have no other options or way of getting finances.
+We supply everything we can, but the hunger and desperation for ministry training are only growing.

 That’s why we started the Spearhead Scholarship Fund.

 Everything donated to this Spearhead fund for the months of September and October of 2021 will go to the 30th Anniversary Spearhead Scholarship Challenge and will be matched $1 for every $2 given up to $50,000.
 The projects supported through this challenge will be in Armenia, Lebanon, Ghana, Tibet, India, Tanzania (Maasai), Greece, Japan, and among Afghan refugees in settlements all over the world.